Healthdirect Free Australian health advice you can count on.

 Cost and other restrictions

 Generally, Medicare doesn't cover the cost of cosmetic surgery.
-Private health insurance often doesn't either.
-Before undergoing cosmetic surgery, discuss the costs with your doctor.
+This includes nose surgery for cosmetic reasons.
+Private health insurance often doesn't cover cosmetic nose jobs either.

 How do I choose a surgeon?

-The Australian Health Practitioner Regulation Agency (AHPRA) has a register of medical practitioners.
-You can check this register to ensure your surgeon is a Fellow of the Royal Australasian College of Surgeons (RACS).
-You can also check whether the surgeon has had any serious disciplinary action taken against them.
+You can also check this register to ensure your surgeon is a Fellow of the Royal Australasian College of Surgeons (RACS).
+You can also see whether the surgeon has had any serious disciplinary action taken against them.

 What questions should I ask before surgery?

-• What is your success rate with nose surgery?
+• your surgeon's experience with nose surgery

 How do I prepare for nose surgery?